 Today, satellites have found thousands of these ocean-bottom mountains.
-Underwater mountain systems like mid-ocean ridges and seamounts are formed by plate tectonics.
-According to National Geographic, many of earth’s deepest rift valleys are also found dividing mid-ocean ridges.
+Underwater mountain systems like mid-ocean ridges are formed by plate tectonics.
+According to National Geographic, many of earth’s deepest rift valleys are also found dividing them.
 But Wikipedia and the BBC both confirm that they weren’t properly discovered until the 1950’s.

 So where in the Bible does it describe this phenomenon, thousands of years before science?

-Jonah is then famously swallowed up by a big fish before being resurrected three days later and spat out on the shore.
-In chapter 2, the Bible describes his death and descent into the depths of the sea:
+Jonah is then famously swallowed up by a big fish before being spat out on the shore three days later.
+In chapter 2, the Bible describes his descent into the depths of the sea:

 Mountains Of Evidence

-So what exactly is this talking about?
-Firstly, it’s clear that Jonah is under the water.
-He says the deep has closed and surrounded him (v5).
+Firstly, it is clear that Jonah is under the water.
+He says the deep has enclosed him (v5).

-Secondly, the Bible describes him descending down into the deep where the roots, or bottoms of the mountains are (v6).
-These are “mountains” plural in the heart of the Mediterranean sea.
+Secondly, the Bible describes him descending down into the water where the roots, or bottoms of the mountains are (v6).
+These are 'mountains' plural in the heart of the Mediterranean sea.
 This isn’t talking about the bottom of an offshore island arc, volcano, or a surfaced seamount.